Updated April 30, 2021

 This change is not something for startups and small businesses to take lightly.
-Work-life balance has a different meaning for these early stage companies.
-The startup life is known for emphasizing a small staff in exchange for longer hours to achieve ambitious goals.
-This lean business model depends on hiring zealous employees who are eager to put in upwards of 60-70 hours in any given week.
+Work-life balance has a different meaning for these early-stage companies.
+The startup life emphasizes a small staff in exchange for longer hours to achieve ambitious goals.
+This lean business model depends on hiring zealous employees eager to put in upwards of 60-70 hours in any given week.
 But misclassifying employees as exempt can be an expensive headache for companies of any size.

 While startup salaries still range based on a few different factors (growth stage, funding status, location, equity, etc.), classifying employees as exempt or nonexempt is still not as simple as that.
 Being totally clear on the criteria can help you decide how you allocate salaries and overtime procedures to avoid the fees and penalties that go along with misclassifying employees.